tomfalainen/neural-word-search/README.md

 We provide:

 - [Trained models](#trained-models)
-- Instructions for [training a model](#training-a-model) and evaluating on the IAM and Washington datasets
+- Instructions for [training a model](#training-a-model) and evaluating on the IAM, Washington, Botany, and Konzilsprotokolle datasets

 If you find this code useful in your research, please cite: